yogitha-gowda/jsProject/README.md

-#MyJavascriptProject
+# MyJavascriptProject

-#javascript files related to the training conducted at teksystems.
+JavaScript files related to the training conducted at TekSystems.